 Using parsley in cooking

-Despite the fact that parsley is such a versatile herb and it can be used for a wide range of health issues, there are some situations when it is not recommended to consume it.
+Even though parsley is such a versatile herb and it can be used for a wide range of health issues, there are some situations when it is not recommended to consume it.

 Pregnant women should not ingest a high amount of parsley (in other words, more than would be used to spice up the food) as it can act as an uterotonic (agent which can induce contractions to the uterus).
 Lactating women should also be aware that consuming a high amount of parsley reduces lactation.